How to Choose the Right Builder for Your Dream Home

 • Updated contract documentation

-• Extended warranties on major systems (HVAC, plumbing, electrical)
+• Extended warranties on HVAC, plumbing, and electrical systems

 • Clear procedures for warranty claims